 4) Back in the day, Louisville had quite the seedy underbelly.
 A risqué club was discovered underneath what’s now the revitalized Whiskey Row by construction workers who were doing excavations in 2012.
 Workers found S&M paraphernalia and strange devices, including a hand-cranked rack.
 On one wall, LATEX, the club’s name, was spelled out in black and white, according to the book “Secret Louisville: A Guide to the Weird, Wonderful and Obscure.”

 5) Beauty pops up in unexpected places, and one of them is at Louisville Water Tower, the oldest water tower in the nation — and many say in the world.
-Back in the 1960s, the creators of the tall, white structure wanted to build a beautiful “park-like” landscape for the community, according to the Louisville Water Tower website.
+Back in 1857, the creators of the tall, white structure wanted to build a beautiful “park-like” landscape for the community.
 So, they built a tall tower with Corinthian columns, arched windows and a landing with statues representing Roman goddesses of the seasons Ceres, Diana, Flora and The Horae.
-In 1971, the water tower and original pumping station were designated as National Historic Landmarks.
+Construction was completed in 1860, and in 1971, the water tower and original pumping station were designated as National Historic Landmarks.
 Currently, the buildings are home to the Louisville WaterWorks Museum and event space.

 6) If you’ve sung “Happy Birthday to You” at some point in your life, you’ve paid tribute to two Louisville sisters: Patty and Mildred Hill.
 The two Louisville-born kindergarten teachers created the song, which was originally titled “Good Morning to All.”
 According to the Encyclopedia of Louisville, the lyrics to the “Good Morning” song were later changed by Patty Hill to “Happy Birthday to You” at a birthday party.
 The two sisters are buried in Cave Hill Cemetery, among the graves of Colonel Sanders and Muhammad Ali.